Quiet by Susan Cain is an in-depth overview on introversion (and extroversion).

 Well, one theory is that when you are born with a certain tendency, you tend to seek out experiences that push you further along our natural tendency.

 So low reactive, extrovert children, climb more trees, jump more fences and naturally grow more comfortable with the challenges and fears around them.

-The risk if they grow up in bad neighborhood is that they are more likely to end up in gangs of crime.
+The risk if they grow up in a bad neighborhood is that they are more likely to end up in gangs of crime.

-Taking it to an extreme, sociopaths have extremely low level of reactivity.
+Taking it to an extreme, sociopaths have an extremely low level of reactivity.
 Lykken has controversially called psychopaths and heroes “twigs on the same genetic branch”.

 The risk for the introvert children is that they have too little experiences and grow up too afraid.